davidberiro/eigenlayer-contracts/docs/permissions/PermissionController.md

 mapping(address account => AccountPermissions) internal _permissions;
 ```

 By default, no other address can perform an action on behalf of a given account.
-However, accounts can add admins and/opr appointees to give other addresses the ability to act on their behalf.
+However, accounts can add admins and/or appointees to give other addresses the ability to act on their behalf.

 ## Admins

 Admins are able to take any action on behalf of an original account -- including adding or removing admins.
-This enables key rotation for operators, or creating a backup admin which is stored on a cold key.
+This enables operations like key rotation for operators, or creating a backup admin which is stored on a cold key.

 ### Adding an Admin